residenttrickster/props-dq/README.md

-# Discussion Question: Declarative Programming
+# Discussion Question: Declarative Programming and JSX

+### Declarative Programming

 In this repository is an `index.html` file with some pre-written HTML.
 Open this file in your browser and discuss the following:

 1. Looking at the page in the browser, discuss which parts of the page look repeatable.
-2. Looking now at the HTML, discuss which bits of the HTML are repeatable.
+Now looking at the HTML, discuss which bits of the HTML are repeatable.
-3. If you were to abstract out the repeatable portions of the given HTML, which bits would remain static and which would need to be dynamic?
+2. If you were to abstract out the repeatable sections, which bits would remain static and which would need to be dynamic?
+In other words, which parts of the HTML are always the same (static) and which parts are unique to each section (dynamic)?

 ex:
 ```HTML